Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Discussion

-In~\secref{opt}, we presented two simple optimal control problems where the dynamics of a mechanical system subject to unilateral constraints gave rise to a nonsmooth cost: one where the cost was piecewise--differentiable, and another where it was discontinuous.
+In~\secref{opt}, we presented two optimal control problems where the dynamics of a mechanical system subject to unilateral constraints gave rise to a nonsmooth cost: one where the cost was piecewise-differentiable, and another where it was discontinuous.
 The reader may have noticed that the nonsmoothness occurred along trajectories that underwent simultaneous constraint (de)activation.
-This peculiarity was not accidental: the cost is generally continuously--differentiable along trajectories that (de)activate constraints at distinct instants in time. \footnote{This follows from~\cite[Eqn.~2.3]{Aizerman1958-ih} so long as the constraint (de)activations are \emph{admissible}~\cite[Def.~3,~Lem.~1]{Pace2017-tt}.}
+This peculiarity was not accidental: in the absence of dry friction, the cost is generally continuously-differentiable along trajectories that (de)activate constraints at distinct time instants~\cite{Aizerman1958-ih}.

 If the constraint surfaces intersect transversely~\cite[Ch.~6]{Lee2012-mb}, then the nonsmoothness presented in~\secref{opt} is confined to a subset of the state space with zero Lebesgue measure. ~In light of this observation, intuition may lead one to ignore these states in practice.
 However, we believe this intuition will lead the practitioner astray as the complexity of considered behaviors increases.
-Indeed, since the number of contact mode sequences increases factorially with the number of constraints and exponentially with the number of constraint (de)activations, then the region where the cost function is continuously--differentiable is ``carved up'' into a rapidly increasing number of disjoint ``pieces'' as behavioral complexity \footnote{as measured by the number of constraints and/or constraint (de)activations} increases.
+Indeed, since the number of contact mode sequences increases factorially with the number of constraints and exponentially with the number of constraint (de)activations, then the region where the cost function is continuously-differentiable is ``carved up'' into a rapidly increasing number of disjoint ``pieces'' as behavioral complexity increases.

 Although we cannot at present comment in general on how these smooth pieces fit together, we note that some important behaviors will reside near a large number of pieces.
-For instance, periodic behaviors with (near--)simultaneous (de)activation of $n\in\N$ constraints as in~\cite{Alexander1984-ld} could yield up to $(n!)^k$ pieces after $k\in\N$ periods.
+For instance, periodic behaviors with (near-)simultaneous (de)activation of $n\in\N$ constraints as in~\cite{Alexander1984-ld} could yield up to $(n!)^k$ pieces after $k\in\N$ periods~\cite[Ch.~6]{Banjanin2019-zw}.
 The combinatorics are similar for tasks that involve intermittently activating (a subset of) $n$ constraints $k$ times as in~\cite{Mordatch2012-ar}.
 Since the dimension of the state space is independent of $n$ and $k$, these pieces must be increasingly tightly packed as $n$ and/or $k$ increase.